 It was 9:10 pm.
 May 7th, 2010.

 The followup: June was tiny.
 6 pounds even.
 (Blessed day: no stitches!)
 We settled into our recovery room at around midnight.
 The room had a bed for Ben Blair which was wonderful.
 I was ravenous and ate a giant sandwich.
 We got as much sleep as we could that night and the next morning we checked out as soon as possible.
 I couldn’t wait to get home and introduce Flora June to her brothers and sisters.
 You can read about June’s Homecoming here.
 Oh.
-And you can see lots more birth photos here.
+And you can see lots more birth photos, and her newborn portraits too.
+And don’t miss her birth announcement either.